niklasramo/tikki/README.md

 # Tikki

-Tikki is a game/animation loop _orchestrator_ suitable for various use cases where you need to control the execution order of different tasks/phases on every animation frame.

-It allows you to define _phases_ and then add frame callbacks to them.
-On every animation frame Tikki will call the frame callbacks of each phase in the order you have specified.
-This allows for a very ergonomic (and familiar) API for controlling the execution order of different tasks/phases.

-It's built on top of [`Eventti`](https://github.com/niklasramo/eventti), a highly optimized and battle-tested event emitter.
+Tikki is a game/animation loop _orchestrator_ that allows you to group frame callbacks into _phases_ and dynamically modify their execution order.
+It's a simple and powerful abstraction that covers many use cases.
+Tikki is built on top of [`Eventti`](https://github.com/niklasramo/eventti), a highly optimized and battle-tested event emitter.

 - 🎯 Simple and intuitive API.
-- 🪶 Small footprint (around 900 bytes minified and gzipped).
+- 🪶 Small footprint (~1kB minified and gzipped).
 - ⚙️ Works in Node.js and browser environments out of the box.
 - 🍦 Written in TypeScript with strict type definitions.
 - 🤖 Extensively tested.